-Kaleb Brooks joined the firm as an associate in the Santa Fe office in 2017.
+Kaleb Brooks joined the firm as an associate in 2017.
 Kaleb graduated summa cum laude from the Indiana University Maurer School of Law where he attained admission to the Order of the Coif and Foster Inn chapter of Phi Delta Phi.
 During law school, his course of study and scholarship specialized in labor and employment law, and he served on the board of editors for the Indiana Law Journal.
 Prior to law school, Kaleb coached debate, taught communication courses, and researched rhetoric and argumentation at the University of Denver.
 He completed his undergraduate education at Regis University.

 Indiana University: Maurer School of Law